 CT usually shows protrusion of the occipital bone between both parietal bones, with a step-like appearance of the occiput 6.

 Treatment and prognosis

-There is currently no evidence for intervention or surgical management of the disorder 1.
+There is currently no evidence that intervention or surgical management of the disorder is necessary 1.

 - 1. Justin Davanzo, Thomas Samson, R. Shane Tubbs, Elias Rizk.
 Bathrocephaly: a case report of a head shape associated with a persistent mendosal suture.
 (2019) Italian Journal of Anatomy and Embryology.
 119 (3): 263-267. doi:10.13128/IJAE-15559

 - 2. Kenneth F. Swaiman.
 Swaiman's Pediatric Neurology.
 (2019) ISBN: 9781437704358

 - 3. Swischuk LE.
 Diagnóstico por imagens em neonatologia e pediatria.
 3th ed.
 Rio de Janeiro, RJ: Livraria e editor Revinter.
 1991: 851